1. Keyword-based Pricing

 SEO Packages can work if your need matches what you are being sold.

-I tend think that most of the time you may get some services you don’t need.
+I suspect you may get some services you don’t need.
 For example, if your site has an healthy and growing backlink profile, do you really need to spend money on a package that offers 10 monthly links from article directories?

 Or you may NOT get a service that you do need.
 I’ve seen clients who have earned almost no backlinks and have little offsite activity.
 Competitors are killing them.